All Articles

 If employees have booked workstation A, they can still sit down at workstation B. This may be the case because the employee accidentally sits at the wrong desk or because the instructions are ignored for some reason.
 In the example here, one of the middle desks in the top center of the office is occupied, although it should not be.

-In this situation, Thing-it has the following automated action options, for example:
+In this situation, MazeMap Workplace has the following automated options for action, for example:

-Thing-it can send a push message to everyone in the room reminding them of the social distancing rules.
-It can even indicate directly which workstation should not be occupied.
+1. MazeMap Workplace can send a push notification to everyone in the room reminding them of social distancing rules.
+It can even point out directly which workstations should not be occupied.

-A notification can be sent via push notification or email to other teams, e.g. security or reception, so that they can clarify the situation.
+2. A notification can be sent via push notification or email to other teams, e.g., security or reception, so that they can clarify the situation.

-A warning can be issued via automated output, e.g. via IP loudspeakers or IP telephones.
+3. A warning can be issued via automated output, e.g., via IP loudspeakers or IP telephones.

 The security or real estate teams can of course also view and react to the current anonymized office usage at any time.